-Important: Applicants must meet program and OAC eligibility criteria at the time of application submission and for the duration of the project.
+: Applicants must meet program and OAC eligibility criteria at the time of application and for the duration of your project.

 - individuals who have received a Chalmers Professional Development Projects grant in the last three years

 - permanent or semi-permanent faculty members of a college or university, including tenured, tenured-stream, contractually limited, and continuing employees

-- students enrolled full- or part-time in an undergraduate or graduate program at a college/university, regardless of the program of study
+- students enrolled full- or part-time at an educational institution, including graduate students, regardless of the program of study

 This program funds